MuonX it's an innovative Start-Up

 Application fields

-By placing our detectors in pre-existing tunnels or building special wells where well detectors can be positioned, we can identify cavities with extreme precision and monitor their progress over time.
+This is the primary aim of the works undertaken as a group.
+By placing our detectors in pre-existing tunnels or using purpose-built wells, we can identify cavities with very high accuracy both in space and dimension, and monitor their progress over time.
 Compared to traditional techniques, we can also operate where these are inapplicable, ineffective or very expensive.
+Our study on the hidden chamber in Mt.
+Echia (Naples) was featured as a scientific review in Nature.

 Safety

-By installing one or more detectors underground, it is possible to identify the presence of tunnels.
-Given their low operating cost and network connectivity, continuous monitoring is possible to check possible intrusions in restricted areas
+Using a network of detector, it is possible to identify and locate tunnels and structure underground.
+Given their low operating cost and network connectivity, continuous monitoring is possible to check possible intrusions in restricted areas and therefore used as safety system in union with other monitoring techniques.

 One of the first applications was the study of secret chambers inside the great pyramids of Giza, which led in 2017 to the discovery of a “great void” inside the pyramid of Cheops.
 Muography can be a very useful tool in archaeology, both for the study of emerged buildings, such as castles or pyramids, and for underground structures.

-Muon radiography is very sensitive to the presence of nuclear material, and is used to characterize radioactive waste containers or to check for the presence of nuclear fuel inside storage silos or nuclear power plants.
+The use of muon radiography in nuclear safeguards is becoming more widespread as the technology is proving highly sensitive to the presence of nuclear material.
+Therefore, it is used to characterize radioactive waste containers and to check for the presence of nuclear fuel inside storage silos or nuclear power plants.